nnmarcoo/PixelMixer/README.md

 2. Import an image that you want to sort.

-3. Choose your desired sorting algorithm and adjust any parameters as needed.
+3. adjust parameters as needed.

 4. Preview the sorting effect in real-time.

-5. Once you are satisfied with the result, save the modified image to your preferred location.
+5. Save the modified image to your preferred location.

 ## License